Kitura/swift-ubuntu-docker/README.md

 ```

 ## Using ibmcom/swift-ubuntu-runtime
-You can extend this image in your own Dockerfile and add your application binaries to it:
+You can extend this image in your own Dockerfile and add your Swift application binaries to it:

 ```
+# Dockerfile for your app

+...

-FROM swift-runtime:latest
+FROM ibmcom/swift-ubuntu-runtime:latest

 ...